-The Board of Directors of iA Insurance approved a quarterly dividend of \$0.2875 per Non-Cumulative Class A Preferred Share - Series B. In the first quarter of 2023, iA Insurance paid no dividend to its sole common shareholder, iA Financial Corporation.
-For the second quarter of 2023, the Board of Directors of iA Insurance approved the declaration of a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
+The Board of Directors of iA Insurance approved a quarterly dividend of \$0.2875 per Non-Cumulative Class A Preferred Share - Series B. In the second quarter of 2023, iA Insurance paid a dividend of \$200 million to its sole common shareholder, iA Financial Corporation.
+In the third quarter of 2023, the Board of Directors of iA Insurance approved no dividend to its sole common shareholder, iA Financial Corporation.
+As a result, no dividend should be paid by iA Insurance to iA Financial Corporation during the third quarter of 2023.